 Day 1 Product Choice:

 Get protected.
 Whenever I hear the word "papyrus", I think of mosquitoes.
 I have been poling mekoros in the Delta down narrow channels in the papyrus and each time I wish I had put on insect repellent.
 The thick papyrus seems to be the ideal damp, hot environment for mosquitoes.
 Here it would be no different as, with my hands on the oars, I would not be able to swat the mosquitoes - and flies - away.
 Without doubt, the first thing I would pack is a bottle of Bushman Insect Repellent.
-Truth be told, it is usually the first thing I pack whenever I am going outdoors in the summer or on travels - and it is the best repellent available in the UK and EU today.Shop Bushman >
+Truth be told, it is usually the first thing I pack whenever I am going outdoors in the summer or on travels - and it is the best repellent available.Shop Bushman >

 While I won't be hearing elephant, fish eagle, and hippo as I row - and lion, leopard, and Scops owls each evening - I will be sleeping in a seriously comfy bed and enjoying hot showers, homemade cappuccinos, and hot bowls of oats after each leg of this virtual expedition.